urcsc174/2019-fall-csc174/syllabus.md

 ### Assignments

-Assignments (previously referred to as "labs") are made available via **Slack** during the lectures and each is given a due date.
+Assignments (previously referred to as "labs") are made available via **Blackboard** during the lectures and each is given a due date.
 Assignments and can be completed in the dedicated lab time (in the classroom) or independently on the student's own Internet-connected computer (Mac or PC).

 ### Technical Help

 There are three ways students can get help on assignments.

-- From the TAs during dedicated work time in the lecture/lab classroom
+- From the Professor during dedicated work time in the lecture/lab classroom
 - During the Professor's virtual office hours in **Slack**